Khandoker09/SaVeDv0.1/README.md

 # daZ
-creating a data analyzer tool using streamlit
+Simple data analysis tool with some visualization option using streamlit